abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/cups.md

 ### 5.2 Configuration tree override

-- Entire local etc directory is copied into /etc in the image.
+The entire local `etc` directory is copied into `/etc` in the image.

 This includes at minimum:
-- /etc/supervisord.conf
+- `/etc/supervisord.conf`
-- /etc/supervisor/conf.d/*.conf
+- `/etc/supervisor/conf.d/*.conf`
-- /etc/cups/*
+- `/etc/cups/*`

 Operational meaning:
-- Container runtime behavior is strongly defined by repository config files.
+- Container runtime behavior is strongly governed by repository configuration files.
-- Upstream defaults from the base image may be overridden by this repository content.
+- Upstream defaults from the base image may be overridden by this repository's content.

 ## 6. Build-Time Filesystem and Permissions